ARE YOU CARB SMART?

 A true ketogenic diet is calculated by carefully balancing fats, protein and carbohydrates to force the body to use ketones, which is the end product of fat metabolism.

-On this diet, the body stops relying on glucose and switches to using ketones as it’s primary energy source.
+On this diet, the body stops relying on glucose and switches to using ketones as it’s a primary energy source.
 You will be learning more about the ketogenic diet in future blog series.

 Which carbohydrates are best for kids?